mayunlong89/iBSTools/README.md

 --
 ####Using Tips

-1. If you use PBS(Portable Batch System) in your cluster server , **avoid to appoint relative path** for “-o,--outdir” and other parameters which need to assign path because workspace is changed when pbs file is submitted.
+1. If you use PBS(Portable Batch System) in your cluster server , **avoid to appoint relative path** for `-o,--outdir` and other parameters which need to assign path because workspace is changed when pbs file is submitted.

 2. wiggle format
 More detail information in [UCSC Genome Browser: Wiggle Track Format (WIG)](http://genome.ucsc.edu/goldenPath/help/wiggle.html).

 3. construction information
-iBSTools is contructed in R3.1.3 and perl v5.16.3. and iBSTools is tested in R2.x and perl v5.10.x... iBSTools just employs basic funtions in R and perl.
+iBSTools is contructed in `R3.1.3` and `perl v5.16.3`. and iBSTools is tested in R2.x and perl v5.10.x... iBSTools just employs basic funtions in `R` and `perl`.
 So almost all of versions of R and perl is available.

 4. dependence relationship
 towig is independent.
-Input could come from BSMAP,Bismark or ENCODE. pattern is independent. refumr requires pattern.
+Input could come from `BSMAP`,`Bismark` or ENCODE. pattern is independent. refumr requires pattern.